ASullivan219/ASullivan219/README.md

 # Hey, I'm Alex Sullivan

 Site Reliability / Software Engineer based in Los Angeles.
-Currently working on quantum computing infrastructure at HRL, previously building systems for military test ranges at GBL Systems.
+Currently working on quantum computing infrastructure at HRL, previously building systems in collaboration with the navy (NAWCWD) at GBL Systems.

 > **Note:** I've moved my repos to my self-hosted git instance at [git.alex-sullivan.com/asullivan](https://git.alex-sullivan.com/asullivan).
 This GitHub will stick around but won't see much activity.